-Preferred Alternative 2 and Alternative 3 would modify the recreational fixed closed season for greater amberjack and would potentially open the greater amberjack recreational season between September 1 and October 31 (Preferred Alternative 2) and between September 1 and 31 and May 1 to May 31 (Alternative 3).
-Based on the projected number of days open provided in Table 2.1.1, both Preferred Alternative 2 and Alternative 3 are expected to lengthen the recreational fishing season for greater amberjack.
+Preferred Alternative 2 and Alternative 3 would modify the recreational fixed closed season for greater amberjack and would open the greater amberjack recreational season September 1 and October 31 (Preferred Alternative 2) and September 1 to 31 and May 1 to May 31 (Alternative 3).
+Based on the projected number of days open provided in Table 2.1.1, both Preferred Alternative 2 and Alternative 3 are expected to lengthen the recreational fishing season for greater amberjack compared to Alternative 1 due to the recently implemented reduced catch limits for greater amberjack.